winnpixie/guardian-aottg/README.md

             - DrawDistance - See more or less of the map at once.
             - FieldOfView - Change field of view. (***DISABLED**/NEEDS RE-IMPLEMENTATION*)
             - Blur - Toggle camera blurring effects/depth of field.
-            - UseMainLightColor - Toggle between custom lighting or map-set lighting.
+            - CustomMainLightColor - Toggle between custom lighting or map-set lighting.
             - MainLightColor - Set HEX color for custom lighting.
             - Fog - Toggle fog visibility, this can make some maps like City pretty terrifying, or really bad, it's up to interpretation.
                 - FogColor - Set custom fog HEX color.